GNSPS/solidity-bytes-utils/README.md

 Bytes tightly packed arrays utility library for ethereum contracts written.

+The library lets you concatenate, slica and type cast bytes arrays both in memory and storage.

 Given this library has an all-internal collection of methods it doesn't make sense in having it reside in the mainnet.
 Instead it will only be available in EPM as an installable package.

 ## Usage